Other Space: Future

 On January 31, 2017, it was reported that rights to the series had reverted from Yahoo! back to Paul Feig.
 Following his reclamation of the rights to the series, Feig released the entire show on Tumblr with the hope that it might garner enough attention to warrant a second season revival on another platform.

-In 2020, it was announced the rights for the series were picked up by the streaming service DUST, which will host the first season.
+In 2020, it was announced the rights for the series were picked up by the streaming service DUST, which began hosting the series on August 1, 2020.
+As of October 2025, the series is not available on DUST's Tubi or YouTube channels.